 Responsive design and fast load time make a difference in your website’s ranking in search results.
 As a rule, never overlook the mobile version of the site because Google uses it for crawling and indexing.

-- Choose a fast Shopify theme containing clean code and simple CSS or JavaScript files;
+- Select a fast Shopify theme that features clean code and simple CSS or JavaScript files.

 - Compress and resize images.
-Some Shopify apps can automatically change the size of images once they’re uploaded;
+Some Shopify apps can automatically resize images once they’re uploaded.

 - Give preference to static images, and don’t overuse videos and GIFs;